scotttesler/nand2tetris/notes/arithmetic_and_logic_unit_from_elementary_logic_gates.md

-# Arithmetic Logic Unit (ALU) from Elementary Logic Gates
+# Arithmetic and Logic Unit (ALU) from Elementary Logic Gates

 ---